gonzalodom11/FootballAPI_Group1_AISS/README.md

 }
 ```

+The services related to teams are detailed below:
 ### Team Resource ###
 | HTTP  | URI | Descripción |
 | ------------- | ------------- | ------------- |